 How do I confirm that my search results are genuine?

 Always download your results from the official government portal (Ardhisasa or eCitizen) or collect them in person at the land registry.
-Avoid relying on printed copies from third parties without verification.
+Avoid relying on printed copies from third parties without verifying their authenticity.

 What should I do if the search results don't match the seller's information?